 It may also help to keep reinforcing the message that certain times are not good for you but you would welcome their call at another point.

-Let them know when you will be more relaxed, have less challenges that you need to solve or are in a less crowded area.
+Let them know when you will be more relaxed, have fewer challenges that you need to solve, or are in a less crowded area.

 Nowadays, it can be difficult for many people to find a moment that is perfect for talking with a friend.
 However, you may be able to make the most of your phone conversations by encouraging calls at times that are ideal for you.

 How to Respond to a Missed Call by Text

 The response to a missed call via text message should start with an apology and then include your preferred way to proceed.
 E.g., “Sorry we were unable to take your call as we are currently on a customer call.
 We will call you back on this number before the end of the day.
 Regards.”